3r3bu5x9/Prismatic-Night/README.md

 ### Openbox theme <a name="openbox"></a>

-Copy the Prismatic-Night dir from openbox dir to ~/.themes/ or /usr/share/themes/ to use it and select the theme with your Openbox Configuration Manager.
+Copy the Prismatic-Night dir from dots/openbox dir to ~/.themes/ or /usr/share/themes/ to use it and select the theme with your Openbox Configuration Manager.

 #### Tint2 theme <a name="tint2"></a>

-Copy the contents of the tint2 dir to ~/.config/tint2/ and select the theme with your tint2 gui editor/ theme selector.
+Copy the contents of the dots/tint2(or tint2-alt) dir to ~/.config/tint2/ and select the theme with your tint2 gui editor/ theme selector.
 Do not forget to put the correct path of the icons in your tint2rc otherwise the icons wont appear(change it to your username in /home/USERNAME/.config/tint2/icons/icon.png).

 #### Folder and systray icons <a name="icons"></a>